FAQ

 We would love to fix every item that comes to Repair Café, but sometimes we don’t have the parts or the time to complete the repair.
 Volunteer fixers will often be able to give you advice on next steps, such as where to find parts, or when it makes sense to pursue professional services.

-When an item has truly reached the end of its useful life, we will encourage you to recycle it properly.
+When an item is no longer safely or economically repairable, we will encourage you to recycle it properly.
 Check with your local community services department or Zero Waste Silicon Valley for options.

 How can I help support Repair Café?